-Other common name(s): maitake D-fraction, maitake, maitake extract, beta-glucan,
+Other common name(s): beta-glucan, hen of the woods, maitake D-fraction, maitake, maitake extract, ram’s head, sheep’s head

 Scientific/medical name(s): Grifola frondosa

-Maitake is an edible mushroom from the species Grifola frondosa.
-Maitake D-fraction® is an extract of this large mushroom native to the mountains of northeastern Japan.
-The maitake mushroom is eaten as a food, and maitake-D fraction is marketed as a dietary supplement in the United States and Japan.
+Maitake is a large edible mushroom native to the mountains of northeastern Japan.
+Its scientific name is Grifola frondosa.
+The maitake mushroom is eaten as a food, and an extract from this mushroom called maitake-D fraction® is marketed as a dietary supplement in the United States and Japan.
 The substance in the maitake mushroom is thought to be active in humans and is called beta-glucan.

-Research has shown that maitake D-fraction has effects on the immune system in animal and laboratory studies.
-There is no convincing clinical evidence to date in available peer-reviewed medical journals reporting that the maitake mushroom is effective in treating or preventing cancer in humans, although some human research is now underway.
+Maitake D-fraction has effects on the immune system in animal and laboratory research studies.
+There is no convincing clinical evidence to date in available peer-reviewed medical journals reporting that the maitake mushroom is effective in treating or preventing cancer in humans, although some immune system effects have been demonstrated in people.
+Further human research is now underway.

 How is it promoted for use?